geoncic/AdventOfCode-2021/README.md

 ## Day 13 - Complete
 This one was relatively easy!
 Came up with a pretty simple solution without looking at any other references.

+## Day 14 - Complete

+## Day 15 - In Process
+Use a priority queue, such as heapq